 (2) An application may be made to the Registrar by or on behalf of the person who immediately before the death or revocation was the represented person for an order approving a person to act in place of the representative who has died or whose approval has been revoked.

-(3) The person sought to be approved (“the proposed representative”) must be one who satisfies the requirements of section 97WY.
+(3) The person sought to be approved (the proposed representative) must be one who satisfies the requirements of section 97WY.

 (4) The application must be made —